 From Day One: Show Up Like You Already Have the Job

 First impressions stick.
 According to a LinkedIn survey, hiring managers form lasting opinions about new hires within the first 30 days.
-That means how you carry yourself from day one sets the tone for how you’re perceived.
+That means how you carry yourself from day one sets the tone for how you’re perceived in a temporary to permanent hiring scenario.

 Arriving early consistently signals reliability and professionalism, traits that employers highly value in long-term hires.
 Dressing appropriately for the role, whether it’s business casual or scrubs, shows that you understand and respect the company culture.
 Beyond appearances, dive into learning workflows and processes with urgency.
 Ask smart, relevant questions—not just to show interest but to actually ramp up faster than expected.
 Being proactive in this early window communicates that you’re serious about adding value, not just coasting through a contract.